ashkadian/ashkadian/README.md

 Yet according to a 2024 IBM study, only 35% of enterprises track AI performance metrics, even though 80% say reliability of AI operations is their top concern.

-In this guide, you’ll learn the key AI metrics across domains, why they matter, and how to connect them to real-world success using business AI KPIs.
-Plus, a few best practices to help you get started.

 Key takeaways
 Measuring AI requires various metrics that span the domains of business, technical performance, user experience, and AI responsibility.